Photo by Bob Engelsen

 To fully appreciate this celestial masterpiece, you should seek out areas untouched by the blinding glare of city lights.
 It comes as no surprise that enthusiasts in pursuit of the Northern Lights embark on journeys to secluded, unspoiled landscapes, far removed from the urban hustle and bustle.

-Tromsø: crowned as Norway’s Northern Lights capital
+Tromsø: Norway's Northern Lights capital